 - Crazy Enough to Work: Downplayed and lampshaded.
 How does the team finally defeat the Boolossus?
 Luigi uses a Pokéball.
 Which actually works, in spite of the fact that Boos are not Pokémon.Soul: Wow, that actually worked.
 Didnt expect that

 - Crossover: Between Mario and Pokémon.

 - Darker and Edgier: Mario and Pokémon are mostly light-hearted franchises.
-This story is much darker—death is mentioned quite a bit, wounds are both visible and severe, the Mushroom Kingdom its invaded and taken over...
+This story is much darker—death is mentioned quite a bit, wounds are both visible and severe, the Mushroom Kingdom is invaded and suffers a devastating defeat...